mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 ### Environments

- - Cloud Test - All the Cloud test servers/workspaces, including those made on PRs and by the ``/cloud`` command.
+ - Cloud Test - All the Cloud test servers/workspaces, including those created on PRs and by the ``/cloud`` command.
  - Cloud Staging - Mainly community.mattermost.com, including community-release and community-daily.
 It's not possible to target those separately.
  - Cloud Production - All our production Cloud workspaces.